neuefische/wd-flipped-classroom-curriculum/sessions/react-custom-hooks/README.md

 ### When to extract, when not to extract

 - [ ] Explain that students might feel the urge to extract everything into a custom hook.
 This is not always a good idea.
-For example, if a custom hook is only used in one component it might be better to keep it in the component file.
-This way it is easier to understand what the component does: Less abstraction makes = simpler code.
+For example, if a custom hook is only used in one component it might be better to keep the build-in hooks in the component directly.
+This way it is easier to understand what the component does: Less abstraction = simpler code.

 - [ ] Explain that in practice it is a good idea to extract logic into custom hooks when it is used in multiple places.
 This way we can reuse the logic and avoid code duplication.